j-v/j-v.github.com/index.md

 I am a Software Engineer living in Seattle.
 I work at Microsoft on Pen UX for Windows.

 I have a penchant for C++ programming and big data processing.
+I am motivated by a fascination with technology and a drive to build the future!

 I have interests in computer vision, graphics, and data visualization.